artificialsolutions/tie-api-example-vonage-sms/README.md

     ```
     ngrok http 1337
     ```
 2. Running the command above will display a public https URL.
-Copy it, we will use it as a `Incoming Webhook URL` in the final step below.
+Copy it, we will use it as a `Incoming Webhook URL` in the step below.
 3. Inside your Vonage account's dashboard, [navigate](https://dashboard.nexmo.com/your-numbers) to the Virtual Phone Number you purchased in the previous step, and click on `Manage`.
 Paste the public https URL provided by ngrok in the `Inbound Webhook URL` field and append it will `/teneochat`.
 It should look something like this: https://abcd1234.ngrok.io/teneochat.
+4. Also [Update your Vonage sms settings](https://dashboard.nexmo.com/settings) under Build & Manage -> API Settings, change Webhook format from a `GET` to a `POST`

 That's it!
 Text your Virtual Phone Number with a mobile phone, and the Teneo bot will send an SMS reply!